OpenVoiceOS/skill-ovos-fallback-chatgpt/README.md

 The default initial prompt is

 ```
-The following is a conversation with an AI assistant.
 The assistant is helpful, creative, clever, and very friendly.

-Human: Hello, who are you?
-AI: I am an AI created by OpenAI.
-How can I help you today?
-Human:
 ```

-NOTE: if you change this be sure to keep the `Human: ...
-AI: ...` prefixes, they are used internally for some text parsing operations

 Check out [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) for ideas